 This will turn it into a Team title card, indicating there is no appointed leader for the Team contained below it.

-- Contributor (will remove the Contributor from the card, leaving the Role vacant)
+- User (will remove the user from the card, leaving the Role vacant)

 - Card (will remove the Role/Team card and collapse the remaining structure accordingly)

 - Card & all below (will remove the card as well as all those connected below it)